 - 1 tbsp dark soy sauce

 - 2 scallions thinly sliced, plus extra for garnish

 - ¼ cup cilantro chopped

 - ¼ tsp white pepper

-- Prepare a bamboo steamer by lining it with banana leaves.
+- Prepare a bamboo steamer by lining it with banana leaves or parchment paper.

-- Place 1 heaping teaspoon of the dumpling filling in the center of each wrap.
+- Place 1 teaspoon of the filling in the center of each wrap.

 - Using your finger by dipping in the water, generously moisten the periphery of each wrapper.
 Draw up the two sides of the wrapper and press together, pinching together along the sides.
 Bring the 2 corners of the bottom of the dumpling together and seal in the center (see the photo in the blog post, or video, for reference).

 - Place the dumplings in the prepared steamer.
 Steam over high heat for 20 minutes.

 - Carefully transfer the steamed dumplings to a platter and sprinkle with extra chopped scallions.
 Serve immediately with Hot and Sweet Dipping Sauce on the side.